 At Connecticut Water we know that water touches everything we care about.
-The most important thing we do each day is to provide clean, safe drinking water that you can trust.
-That's why our team of over 200 dedicated, trained professionals is committed to providing you with reliable, high-quality water and responsive service.
+The most important thing we do each day is to provide clean, high-quality drinking water that you can trust.
+Our team of over 200 dedicated, trained professionals works to make sure you have reliable water service at your tap 365 days a year.

-Our 2020 Annual Water Quality Report follows and includes the results of more than 170,000 water samples (about 400 tests a day), tested at state certified laboratories for over 120 potential contaminants and water quality parameters.
+Our 2022 Annual Water Quality Report includes the results of more than 170,000 water samples (about 400 tests a day), which were tested at state certified laboratories for over 120 water quality parameters.